Skip to main content

 • likelihood of human direct contact with hazardous substances.

-5. Update ECSI.
-When the screening is final, Site Assessment staff update the ECSI database with information on site contamination issues, concentrations of hazardous substances in various media (if data is available), recommended further actions (including CRL/Inventory listing recommendations), and site priority.
-A primary objective of updating ECSI after a screening is to provide, for other DEQ staff and the general public, a concise and current summary of site issues and the human health or the environmental threats the site may pose.
+4. Update Your DEQ Online.
+When the screening is final, Site Assessment staff update the Your DEQ Online database with information on site contamination issues, concentrations of hazardous substances in various media (if data is available), recommended further actions and assign site priority.

 Under state law (Oregon Revised Statute 465.245), DEQ conducts Preliminary Assessments at sites where hazardous substances may pose a significant threat to human health or the environment.
 Compared to a screening, the PA is a more formal and detailed investigation, designed to determine whether a site is releasing, has released, or could release hazardous substances to the environment, and whether a response action is required.
 For a PA, the investigator compiles available data about a site and its immediate vicinity.
 This includes site history and operations, information on potential sources of contamination, pathways for migration of contaminants, and receptors or targets potentially affected by the contamination.
 The PA Report summarizes data gathered about the site and makes recommendations for further action that are as specific as possible, given the facts available.
 While the PA identifies whether a site could endanger human health or the environment, it is not intended to fully characterize site contamination or to quantify the magnitude of site risks.